Teaching Networks to Solve Optimization Problems: Method

 \section{Method}

 We start by considering unconstrained optimization problems of the following type:

 where $\Xset=\{x_n\in \R^d \}_{n=1}^{N}$ is the set of inputs to the distribution, $u\in\mathbb{R}^l$ is the optimization parameters, and $f(\Xset,u)$ is the objective function with respect to parameters $u$ and inputs $\Xset$.
-To replace this optimization with a set function approximator, we propose two approaches, shown in Figure \ref{fig:training}. \begin{itemize} \item {\bf Solver in the \LOOP--} In our first formulation, during the training, we use the traditional solvers to obtain $u^*$ and use it as the ground truth.
+To replace this optimization with a set function approximator, we propose two approaches as in Figure \ref{fig:training}.

+{\bf Solver in the \LOOP--} In our first formulation, during the training, we use the classic solvers to obtain $u^*$ and use it as the ground truth.
 Then we pose the problem as a supervised learning problem.
 Our training objective is shown below:

 where $d(\cdot,\cdot):\R^l\times\R^l\rightarrow \R_+$ is a discrepancy/distance defined in $\R^l$, and $\phi_\theta$ denotes our set neural network, and $P_\Xset$ is a set distribution.